Bill Paterson (actor): 2011–2022: TV, film and radio

 In 2011, Paterson starred in Fast Freddie, The Widow and Me.
 His most recent theatre is Earthquakes in London at the National Theatre in the summer of 2010.
 He also narrated the BBC's annual coverage of the Royal Edinburgh Military Tattoo and in 2013 appeared as Adam Smith in The Low Road at the Royal Court.

 Paterson played lawyer Ned Gowan in the 2014 Starz period TV series, Outlander.
 In 2014, Paterson landed a part as Douglas Henshall's father in TV series Shetland.
+He also narrated "Now Westlin' Winds", originally called "Composed in August" in a recording for Robert Burns 250 years, for the BBC.

 In 2015, he starred alongside Brian Cox in a performance of Waiting for Godot at the Royal Lyceum Theatre.
 In 2015, Paterson was presented with the lifetime achievement of the Scottish BAFTAs.

 In 2016, he narrated The Farmers' Country Showdown, a series for the BBC following the agricultural show season and broadcast early in 2017.
 In 2016, Paterson performed with his friend Simon Callow in The Rebel.
 He also appeared as the Scottish character Private Frazer in the remake film Dad's Army.

 Beginning with the first season in 2016 and ending with the second season in 2019, Paterson played the father of the main character and her sister in the British TV show Fleabag.
 In 2019, Paterson also performed in the four-part BBC drama Guilt.

 In 2022, Paterson performed in the fantasy drama House of the Dragon as the character Lord Lyman Beesbury.
 He is the narrator of the British TV show The Repair Shop.